 Laurence St-Germain burst onto the World Cup scene in 2015 when she finished in the top-30 in Aspen, Colorado.
 The slalom specialist has established herself as one of the world’s best in the event, winning the World Championship title in 2023 in Courchevel Méribel, FRA.

 Outside of her World Championship gold medal, the St. Ferréol-les-Neiges, Quebec native has consistently performed on the World Cup circuit.
 In 2021-22, she placed in the Top 30 in seven different races and finished 15th in the overall slalom standings.
 Meanwhile, the 2022-23 season saw her match the Top 30 finishes while earning a career-best 5th place finish in the slalom in Åre, SWE.

-While she exploded onto the world stage, she did so while pursuing a computer science degree at the University of Vermont and racing on the NCAA circuit and has gone on to pursue a second degree in biomedical engineering.
-In addition, the St. Ferréol-les-Neiges, Quebec native competed at the 2018 Olympic Games, where she finished 15th in the slalom and the 2022 Beijing Games where she finished 17th.
+The 1994-born skier exploded onto the world stage while pursuing a computer science degree at the University of Vermont and racing on the NCAA circuit.
+Since then, she has pursued a second degree in biomedical engineering.

 Sign up for Alpine Canada news to get team updates, race results and be the first to hear about special events and offers.